dystopian-eu/platform-documentation/Party.md

     - status: A varchar(50) field to denote the current status of the party.
 This could include values like 'active', 'inactive', 'suspended', etc.

+    - Metadata: Model extension to allow the adding of characteristics for the Party or Entity.
+This is a key value Pair Model.

 **Table: Party_Metadata**

     - party_id: This is a foreign key to the Party table, establishing a one-to-one relationship.
 Each record in the Party_Metadata table corresponds to a record in the Party table.
 It's the primary key of this table as well.